 I1 = sample index

-1) Use a custom script to split the interleaved RA file to R1 and R2 files.
+1) Use a custom script to split the interleaved RA file into R1 and R2 files.

 So if the file names don't match the above naming format there might be errors such as "Invalid prefix combination where no input FASTQs were found for the requested parameters".

-3) Assign the following extensions for the various files.
+3) Assign the following extensions for the various files, such that there are four files for each tile:

 R1= transcript (98 bp)